-The Cameron Gold Project currently consists of two project areas namely Cameron and West Cedartree.
-The Cameron Project contains a total of sixty-eight unpatented claims, four patented claims (mineral rights only) and six mining licences of occupation (MLO) plus three mining leases.
+As a result of the acquisition of new ground and consolidation of existing ground, the Cameron Gold Project now contains 154 unpatented claims, 24 patented claims (mineral rights only) and 7 mining licences of occupation (MLO) plus 4 mining leases.
 All of the claims are located within unsurveyed crown lands, mainly in the Rowan Lake area, though some claims are situated in the Tadpole Lake, Brooks Lake and Lawrence Lake areas.
-The total area of the project is approximately 123.5 km2.
+The total area of the Cameron Gold Project is approximately 316.7 km2.